 disclaimer

 Nevada’s Rules regarding sealing and redacting court records permit courts to seal court records following the request of eligible persons.
 Sealing criminal records enhances employment chances and educational and housing prospects of the subject of the record.
 However, removing a case record after it has been closed could take a long time, depending on the severity of the crime.

 Sealing a court record in Nevada involves filing a motion at the court where the trial took place.
 Once a petition has been filed, the case document becomes inaccessible to the public until the court decides whether or not to seal the record.
 The court may also choose to conduct a hearing.
-Per the state statutes, only a part of a case file can be redacted.
-Total sealing is not permitted.
-If the court decides to seal the record, the petitioner will receive a copy of the order.
+Per the state statutes, only a part of a case file may be redacted.

+disclaimer